pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/quickstart.md

         ```shell
         $ echo '{"pachd_address": "grpc://<external-IP-address-or-domain-name>:30650"}' | pachctl config set context "<your-cluster-context-name>" --overwrite
         ```

+    - **Attention**: If you have deployed Console, before you can use `pachctl`, you will need to run `pachct auth login` then authenticate with your Mock User.

-    - Or you can run `pachctl port-forward` (Background this process in a new tab of your terminal).
+    - Then run `pachctl port-forward` (Background this process in a new tab of your terminal).

 - Check That Your Cluster Is Up And Running